zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 Object Placement
 ================

-Kernel objects that are only used by supervisor threads have no restrictions.
+Kernel objects that are only used by supervisor threads have no restrictions and can be located anywhere in the binary, or even declared on stacks.
+However, to prevent accidental or intentional corruption by user threads, they must not be located in any memory that user threads have direct access to.

-In order for a kernel object to be usable by a user thread, several conditions must be met on how it is declared.
+In order for a kernel object to be usable by a user thread via system call APIs, several conditions must be met on how the kernel object is declared:

-First, that object must be declared as a top-level global at build time, such that it appears in the ELF symbol table.
+* The object must be declared as a top-level global at build time, such that it appears in the ELF symbol table.
 It is permitted to declare kernel objects with static scope.
 The post-build script ``gen_kobject_list.py`` scans the generated ELF file to find kernel objects and places their memory addresses in a special table of kernel object metadata.
 Kernel objects may be members of arrays or embedded within other data structures.

-Kernel objects must be located in memory reserved for the kernel.
+* Kernel objects must be located in memory reserved for the kernel.
 If :option:`CONFIG_APPLICATION_MEMORY` is used, all declarations of kernel objects inside application code must be prefixed with the :c:macro:`__kernel` attribute so that they are placed in the right memory sections.
 The APIs for statically declaring and initializing kernel objects (such as :c:macro:`K_SEM_DEFINE()`) automatically do this.
 However, uninitialized kernel objects need to be tagged like this:

 .. code-block:: c

     __kernel struct k_sem my_sem;

-Any memory reserved for a kernel object must be used exclusively for that object.
+* Any memory reserved for a kernel object must be used exclusively for that object.
 Kernel objects may not be members of a union data type.

+Kernel objects that are found but do not meet the above conditions will not be included in the generated table that is used to validate kernel object pointers passed in from user mode.

 The debug output of the ``gen_kobject_list.py`` script may be useful when debugging why some object was unexpectedly not being tracked.
 This